 An example of the IG options deal ticket can be seen below, with different columns for buying or selling call and put options.

 To trade forex options, follow the steps below:

 - Create or log in to your IG account

 - Choose a currency market to trade

 - Decide whether to trade calls or puts

 Why trade currency options with IG?

-If you choose to speculate on the price of an options contract with spread bets and CFDs, you’ll be trading with leverage.
+If you choose to speculate on the price of an options contract with CFDs, you’ll be trading with leverage.
 This enables you to receive greater market exposure for an initial deposit, known as margin.